Google Directory

-The Google Directory was a web directory hosted by Google.
+The Google Directory was a web directory hosted by Google and is based on the open source project DMOZ.
 It was discontinued on July 20, 2011.
 However, the Google business places and recommended businesses is now commonly referred to as the Google directory.

 Information

-The Google Directory was organized into 14 main categories:
+The Google Directory was organized into 16 main categories.
+The directory with its upper level topics and sub-categories could provide more specific results than the usual keyword search.